nvimdev/dope/README.md

   />
 </p>

-## What is Cosynvim
+## What is dope

 Many people are interested in my [personal configuration](https://github.com/glepnir/nvim).
-So I created Cosynvim.
+So I created dope.

-What does Cosynvim do?
-Cosynvim wants vimers to have their own config with high performance
+What does dope do? dope wants vimers to have their own config with high performance

 fast speed and modernity.